Oregon City High School: Political cartoon controversy

 During the 2004–2005 school year, a political cartoon drawn by a student concerning the border issue between Mexico and the United States, was taken out of context, making national news.
 The cartoon was a depiction of two vigilante patrolmen discussing a "point system" for the capture of illegal immigrants.
 Local news coverage of the issue soon expanded to national coverage, bringing aboth criticism and support for the cartoonist and the newspaper.

 Social media controversy

 During the 2016–2017 school year, a Twitter post that showed a group of students holding a sign that included a racial slur was released, stirring controversy.
 In the following days, many of the students united to express their views and opinions of the incident by walking out of the classrooms and gathering in the school courtyard.

+Voices assembly controversy

+During the 2021-2022 school year, a committee on the OCHS student council in cooperation with school administration designed a virtual assembly that shared student stories of mental health struggles where one student story disturbed many students and parents.
+The student described emotional and physical abuse he had perpetrated towards an ex-girlfriend who still attended the school.
+This prompted a school-wide "walk-out," the resignation of then-principal Carey Wilhelm, and a lawsuit.